Principals and school staff must follow the

-The Department's Health, Safety and Wellbeing (HSW) Policy reflects the Department's commitment to providing employees, students, contractors, volunteers and visitors with a healthy and safe working and learning environment and mitigating physical and psychosocial hazards and risks.
+The department's Health, Safety and Wellbeing (HSW) Policy reflects the department's commitment to providing employees, contractors, volunteers and visitors with a healthy and safe working and learning environment and mitigating physical and psychosocial hazards and risks.

 Evaluation and corrective action

 Establish and maintain procedures to monitor, measure, and record psychological health and safety and the effectiveness of the procedure in managing psychological health.